‘DWTS’ Cast 2017: See The First Official Photos For Season 24

 Simone Biles and Sasha Farber

 Simone is an Olympic gymnast who took home four gold medals and one bronze medal in the 2016 summer Olympics in Rio.
-She was on the same Olympic team as Laurie Hernandez who competed on Dancing With The Stars last season and won the Mirror Ball Trophy with her partner, Val Chmerkovskiy!
+She was on the same Olympic team as Laurie Hernandez, who competed on Dancing with the Stars last season and won the Mirror Ball Trophy with her partner, Val Chmerkovskiy!

 Nick Viall and Peta Murgatroyd

-You probably recognize Nick from being on The Bachelor (twice on The Bachelorette and then on Bachelor In Paradise).
-It was long speculated that Viall would join the DWTS cast this season and some have even said that Nick’s desire for fame and fortune could drive a wedge between him and his new fiance (tune in to The Bachelor finale on March 13 to find out who he chooses).
+You probably recognize Nick from being on The Bachelor (twice on The Bachelorette and then on Bachelor in Paradise).
+It was long speculated that Viall would join the DWTS cast this season, and some have even said that Nick’s desire for fame and fortune could drive a wedge between him and his new fiance (tune into the Bachelor finale on March 13 to find out who he chooses).

 Rashad Jennings and Emma Slater